csware/si/README.md

 ### Installation steps of required software

-- Install Java (17 is recommended, 11 and 21 also work)
+- Install Java (17 is recommended, 21 also works)
   - On *nix (such as Debian) use the `openjdk-17-jre-headless` package
   - On Windows you can use [Liberica OpenJDK 17](https://bell-sw.com/pages/downloads/)
 - Install [Apache Tomcat 9](https://tomcat.apache.org) (e.g., on Debian-based systems use the `tomcat9` package)